Fondazione ICA Milano presents

 Fondazione ICA Milano presents a special awareness-rising initiative open to the public dedicated to cultural and museums proposal, entirely dedicated to persons suffering from Alzheimer and those who take care of them.

-This first appointment launches a new three-year project that will ICA devote to arts and museums accessibility.
-AAA - Arts and Access for All is the chosen title for the overall project, structured as an actual educational program aiming at creating on the territory the necessary skills to spread accessible educational activities, making ICA the leader of a different approach to museum educational services.
+This first appointment launches a new three-year project that ICA will devote to arts and museums accessibility.
+AAA - Arts and Access for All is the chosen title for the overall project, structured as an actual educational program thats aims to create the necessary skills to spread accessible educational activities, making ICA the leader of a different approach to museum educational services.

 “The initiatives accessible to people affected by dementia promoted in the museum and cultural sectors may have a strong meaning and a notable impact on people’s lives.
 In an environment free of cognitive barriers, persons affected by dementia can still fully participate to the social and cultural life and continue to feel part of the community” Cristina Bucci, Luca Carli Ballola, Chiara Lachi, Michela Mei